khaledh/bitflow/16_loading_tasks_from_disk_p1.md

 ### Loading and executing tasks

 Now that we're able to load disk sectors, let's load the sectors containing the two tasks and execute them.
 First, we need to know which sectors contain the two tasks.
 Fortunately we have everything aligned at 512 bytes, which is the sector size, so our various parts of the disk image start and end on sector boundaries.
 Our boot sector is 1 sector in size, and so is each of task a and task b.
-The kernel image has grown over time, so let's check its size to see how many sectors it's taking.
-We still have the two tasks linked in the kernel image, so we'll need to exclude their size to find the actual kernel image size.
+The kernel binary has grown over time, so let's check its size to see how many sectors it's taking.
+We still have the two tasks linked in the kernel binary, so we'll need to exclude their size to find the actual kernel binary size.

 ```
-$ wc -l kernel.img
+$ wc -l kernel.bin
-    2560 kernel.img
+    2560 kernel.bin
 ```

-So, knowing that the two tasks are taking 1024 bytes at the end of this image, we can conclude that the kernel image size is 1536 bytes, or 3 sectors.
+So, knowing that the two tasks are taking 1024 bytes at the end of this binary, we can conclude that the kernel size is 1536 bytes, or 3 sectors.
 Given this information, let's take a look at our current disk image layout.

 ```
   sector        contents